golemfactory/golem-js/README.md

 By default, the SDK will:

-- accept debit notes sent by the Providers within 2 minutes from receiving them (so that the Provider knows that we're alive, and it will continue serving the resources)
+- accept debit notes sent by the Providers within two minutes of receipt (so that the Provider knows that we're alive, and it will continue serving the resources)
-- issue a mid-agreement payment each 12 hours (so that the provider will be paid on a regular interval for serving the resources for more than 10 hours)
+- issue a mid-agreement payment every 12 hours (so that the provider will be paid on a regular interval for serving the resources for more than 10 hours)

 You can learn more about
 the [mid-agreement and other payment models from the official docs](https://docs.golem.network/docs/golem/payments).